alemansec/kubernetes-arm-sandbox/README.md

 # environments #

-- 1 kubernetes namespace per environment (dev, staging, production) : see https://kubernetes.io/docs/tasks/administer-cluster/namespaces/
+- 1 kubernetes namespace per environment+project (dev, staging, production) : see https://kubernetes.io/docs/tasks/administer-cluster/namespaces/
 - Role-Based Acces Control --> per users access to namespaces
 - network policies : restrict applications to given networks

 # namespaces and dns #

 When you create a Service, it creates a corresponding DNS entry.
-This entry is of the form ```<service-name>.<namespace-name>.svc.cluster.local```, which means that if a container just uses ```<service-name>``` it will resolve to the service which is local to a namespace.
+This entry is of the form ```<service-name>.<namespace-name>.svc.cluster.local``` ("cluster.local" beeing the default cluster name created by kubeadm init), which means that if a container just uses ```<service-name>``` it will resolve to the service which is local to a namespace.

 # monitoring #